jefffhaynes/BinarySerializer/README.md

     ...

-Note that we're using properties and fields interchangeably; both are treated the same by the serializer.
+> Note that we're using properties and fields interchangeably; they are treated equivalently by the serializer.

 ### Binding ###